wireapp/wire-docs/src/how-to/install/wiab-staging.md

 ## Next steps

-Since the secondary inventory is ready, please continue with the following steps:
+Once the secondary inventory is ready, please continue with the following steps:

 > **Note**: All next steps assume that the wire-server-deploy artifact has been downloaded on the `adminhost` (your physical machine) and extracted at `/home/ansible_user/wire-server-deploy`.
 All commands from here on will be issued from this directory on the `adminhost`, ssh on the node before proceeding.